HayderSarhan/sec-sys-dev/Lab1/Lab1.md

 Reference: [Install GitLab in a Docker container](https://docs.gitlab.com/ee/install/docker/installation.html#install-gitlab-by-using-docker-engine)

 ## GitLab Runner

-### Setting up the GitLab runner:
+### Setting up the GitLab runner

 - **GitLab Runner Executor:** gitlab runner executor is the way gitlab runner works to execute jobs in a pipeline

 - **Downloading the GitLab Runner:** We get the runner by following the installation steps on their page: [Install GitLab Runner](https://docs.gitlab.com/runner/install/)

 - **Registering the GitLab Runner:**
   - We first create a new runner instance on GitLab, making sure to give it the appropriate name tag
     - We follow the steps on the page to register it, setting the executor to `shell`:

         ![register](/src/runner-register.png)